Sparsh12321/CodeFox/README.md

    - Toggle "Developer mode" (top-right) to ON.

 4. Load Unpacked Extension:
-   - Click "Load unpacked" and select the `leetcode-learning-assistant` folder.
+   - Click "Load unpacked" and select the `CodeFox` folder.

 5. Set API Key:
    - Click the extension icon in the browser toolbar.
    - Enter your Gemini API key in the popup and click "Save Key".

 6. Verify Setup:
-   - Visit a LeetCode problem page (e.g., `https://leetcode.com/problems/two-sum/`).
+   - Visit a LeetCode problem page (e.g., `https://leetcode.com/problems/score-after-flipping-matrix`).
    - Confirm the "Analyze Problem" button appears.

 ---